-Heinz cleaning vinegar is 6% acidic where as regular vinegar is only 5% acidic.
-This makes it even BETTER for cleaning then the regular white distilled vinegar products.
+Heinz cleaning vinegar is 6% acidic, whereas regular vinegar is only 5% acidic.
+This makes it even BETTER for cleaning than other regular white distilled vinegar products.

-- Do not add vinegar directly to materials containing ammonia as this could produce harmful vapors.
+- Do not add vinegar directly to materials containing ammonia because doing so could produce harmful vapors.

 - Never use white distilled vinegar on marble.
 The acid can damage the surface.